sekR4/Code-Assistant-Tests/README.md

 Build small web app that accepts an image as input through an UI and returns a description of the image.
 We'll tackle this task with:

--   Continue using self-hosted local models,
+-   Continue (locally hosted models),
--   Github Copilot and
+-   Github Copilot,
--   Windsurf.
+-   Windsurf,
+-   and Cline (locally hosted models).

 <!-- TODO: Check if bold.DIY might be an interesting offline alternative for Continue -->